 What is Liquidity Risk?

-‘Liquidity Risk’ means ‘Cash Crunch’ for a temporary or short-term period, and such situations generally have an adverse effect on any Business and Profit making Organization.
-Unable to meet short-term Debt or short-term liabilities, the business house ends up with negative working capital in most of the cases.
-This is a familiar situation that is cyclical in nature and happens during the recession or when a particular economy is not doing well.
-On the other hand, the company has an obligation to pay its short-term expenses, payment to its Creditors, short term loans, etc. on a monthly basis.
+‘Liquidity Risk’ means ‘Cash Crunch’ for a temporary or short-term period, and such situations generally harm any business and profit-making organization.
+Unable to meet short-term debt or short-term liabilities, the business house ends up with negative working capital in most cases.
+It is a familiar cyclical situation during a recession or when a particular economy is not doing well.

-Example of Liquidity Risk
+Liquidity Risk Explained

 - Inability to meet short-term debt due to exceptional losses or damages during Operations.